Digital Mission Engineering (DME): Events and Time Components (Part 4 of 4)

 5. Select the Basic - Advanced page.

-6. Clear the Automatic Recompute Accesses checkbox in the Access frame.
+6. Clear the Automatic Recompute Accesses check box in the Access panel.

 7. Click OK to accept your change and to close the Properties Browser.